Overview

 More on our Technology

-3D DSMXTM-Seq is the first RNA sequencing technology capable of directly sequencing and quantifying every sequence of amixed RNA sample, including minor isomers (down to 1%)differing by only asingle canonicalor modified base.
-3D DSMXTM-Seq can identify alof the 170 known base modifications, whether only one or multiple are present, and unlike nanopore technologies, can read modified base sequences found in clusters, as they are commonly found in nature .
-It is adirect sequencing technology (no cDNA step)and unlike other RNA sequencing technologies, the accuracy has been demonstrated at 100% for smalmodified nucleotide reference libraries.
+3D DSMX™-Seq is the first RNA sequencing technology capable of directly sequencing and quantifying every sequence of a mixed RNA sample, including minor isomers (down to 1%) differing by only a single canonical or modified base.
+Unlike nanopore technologies, it can read modified base sequences found in clusters as they are commonly found in nature.

 How it works

-The RNA ishydrolyzed into ladder fragments, which are resolved for the various isoforms by mass, intensity and retention time.
-Within each layer, short sequencing reads are generated de novo by base-caling nucleotides from mass differences between adjacent ladder fragments.
-The short reads are then assembled into ful length RNA sequences.
-We routinely sequence siRNA, miRNA, CRISPR/Cas9 sgRNAs and mRNAswhether they contain modified ribonucleotide bases or not.
-We can also distinguish native from smal-molecular or other species-bound RNAs for RNA targeted drug developers.
+The RNA is hydrolyzed into ladder fragments, which are resolved for the various isoforms by mass, intensity and retention time.
+Within each layer, short sequencing reads are generated de novo by base-calling nucleotides from mass differences between adjacent ladder fragments.
+The short reads are then assembled into full-length RNA sequences.

 Major Problems Solved with 3D DSMX™-Seq